 Students who participate in this program should indicate at the time they take the Advanced Placement Examination that their scores be sent to Los Medanos College.
 To obtain credit for Advanced Placement Examinations, students should contact the Admissions & Records Office.
 Credit may not be earned at Los Medanos College for courses which duplicate credit already allowed for examinations as listed under course equivalents.

 Note that credit granted at LMC based on AP scores will not necessarily be accepted at other institutions.

 Students may use credit for courses completed at Los Medanos College toward completion of a high school diploma providing the high school agrees to accept the course for such purposes.
 Responsibility for making equivalency arrangements with the high school rests with the student.

 - Course Repetition

 Substandard grades may be disregarded if they are not reflective of a student’s demonstrated academic ability.
-In order to request Academic Renewal the student must fill out this form and follow the directions below.
+In order to request Academic Renewal the student must make an appointment with a counselor to complete the electronic request and follow the directions below.
 If Academic Renewal is approved, the student’s permanent record will be noted with Academic Renewal comments and the units will be removed.
 The renewed course(s) will not be removed from the record, as the district is required to show the student’s complete and accurate academic record.